Thinking of trying a long-distance hike? Here are some top trekking tips to make sure you enjoy every minute of your trek.

 2. How to Deal with Muscle Soreness

-If you wake up and feel like an old granny or grandpa who takes 5 minutes to lift yourself out of bed, it’s going to be rather difficult to motivate yourself for long-distance hiking.
-Especially if its 6-hours or more day-to-day.
+If you wake up and feel like an old granny or grandpa who takes 5 minutes to lift yourself out of bed, it’s going to be rather difficult to motivate yourself for long-distance or days of trekking.

 - A great trekking tip is to have adequate training in advance.
-It can help ensure that your muscles are ready for the challenge that awaits.
+It can help ensure that your muscles and energy levels are ready for the challenge that awaits.

 - I swear by, even though I hate it, a cold burst of water at the end of my shower, focusing on my sore muscles.
 In my case, it was my shoulders from carrying a heavy pack.
 If you aim the shower nozzle at the affected spot and hold it there for a minute, it will reduce inflammation.
 You can read more about cold water treatment in this study.
 It won’t be possible for you to take a bath while on most long-distance hiking but a cold shower or bursts of cold water is possible.

 - A far more pleasant experience and the #1 non-essential item I recommend bringing is a massage ball.
 This feels SOOOO good on aching shoulders, legs, feet wherever.
-It’s cheap, doesn’t take up much room and provides immediate relief.
+It’s cheap, doesn’t take up much room and provides immediate relief on every hiking trip I’ve been on.
 Check out these leg massagers.

 - Pro trekking tip: take magnesium supplements.
 Magnesium helps to relax the nerves and muscles.
 I took supplements every day while hiking and believe they helped.
 You can read more about them here.